-Rohan's former classmates will be delighted to read the chronicle of his road trip by automobile from London to Colombo, crossing a very large number geographic, national, and cultural boundaries along the way.
 Richly illustrated with 68 original photographs, Slow Cooked Thoughts also reflects de Soysa's talents as a photographer and as an art conservator.
+Rohan's former classmates will be delighted to read the chronicle in one article within Slow-Cooked Thoughts of his road trip by automobile from London to Colombo, crossing a very large number geographic, national, and cultural boundaries along the way.

-Rohan, current Chairman of the Board of Trustees of the Sapumal Foundation, oversees the running of this charming old house.
-It was the home of master portraitist Harry Pieris who was the Secretary of the '43 Group, the first modern art movement in Sri Lanka.
+Rohan de Soysa, current Chairman of the Board of Trustees of the Sapumal Foundation, oversees the running of a charming old house which is home to an extensive collection of modern art.
+The house was originally the home of master portrait artist Harry Pieris who was the Secretary of the '43 Group, the first modern art movement in Sri Lanka.
 Harry had studied art in London and Paris, where he became a close friend of Matisse.
 A core group of ten artists, headed by photographer Lionel Wendt, founded the Group in 1943.
-Examples of work by each of them are among the 300 or so works on display.
-Harry, the founder chairman of the Sapumal Foundation, bequeathed the house and its art collection to the foundation when he passed on in 1988.
+Examples of work by each of them are among the 300 or so works on display in the gallery.
+Pieris was the founder chairman of the Sapumal Foundation and bequeathed the house and its art collection to the foundation when he passed on in 1988.

 Rohan de Soysa also established the first community-managed conservation project in Sri Lanka, a project that he has continued for nearly four decades, through the acquisition of a tract of secondary jungle that has recently been declared a national sanctuary.

 In a sequel to his collection of thought-provoking articles, de Soysa continues a conversation with his grandchildren with Tao-Tossed Thoughts.
 Richly illustrated with original photographs of Sri Lanka and beyond, Rohan explores fundamental concepts of creation, life, and the balance of nature as expressed in a number of philosophical movements.